Sevyls/latex-formulas-mobi-converter/README.md

 ### Rendering issues

 * LaTeX which results in MathML-Elements of munder, mover or similar
-* Dynamically sized brackets, braces, parantheses etc., over- or underlines will not be rendered correctly
+* Dynamically sized brackets, braces, parantheses etc. (except for Matrices), over- or underlines will not be rendered correctly

 ## Trademark Notice
 Amazon, Kindle, Fire and all related logos are trademarks of Amazon.com, Inc. or its affiliates.